GridProtectionAlliance/openMIC/README.md

 # Documentation

-openMIC is a fairly new project and there is currently no documentation.
+Documenetation for openMIC can be found [here](https://github.com/GridProtectionAlliance/openMIC/tree/master/Source/Documentation).

-Check out some [screenshots](#screenshots) below though...
+Also check out some [screenshots](#screenshots) below.

 # Deployment